Best Scotland cruises 2025 & 2026

 • 5 nights on Fred.
 Olsen’s flagship vessel, Bolette

 With Bolette’s spacious design you can relax with a drink in one of the bars, read a book in a lounge, or enjoy the entertainment in the theatres.
 Take a stroll on the wide open deck spaces and soak up the stunning scenery on this mini cruise around Scotland’s Hebrides.
-With just 690 cabins, you can enjoy a small ship cruise experience to the Hebrides whilst enjoying the company of your fellow passengers.
+With just 690 cabins, you can enjoy a small ship cruise whilst enjoying the company of your fellow passengers.

 Orkney Cruise